Who we are...

 Bees provide indispensable pollination services through their essential role in agricultural crop pollination and in sustaining natural ecosystems worldwide.
 Declines in diversity, health and populations of wild and managed bees have been documented over the past decade, such that scientists and the general public alike are concerned about the sustainability of their populations and conservation.
 The causes of these declines are variable, complex and context-dependent and exist in socio-ecological systems.
 In response, BEEc and its affiliates plan to tackle some of the factors negatively impacting bee populations using tools from a variety of disciplines.
 Along with partnering organizations like Wildlife Preservation Canada, the W. Garfield Weston Foundation, and the Xerces Society of Invertebrate Conservation the BEEc hopes to expand the knowledge and understanding behind the determining factors for bee declines and utilize our interdisciplinary efficacy to try and overcome these issues.

-The leading team at BEEc is using cutting-edge research tools to broaden knowledge in the fields of bee biology, ecology, and conservation.
+The research team at BEEc is using cutting-edge tools to broaden knowledge in the fields of bee biology, ecology, and conservation.
 The aim is to provide beekeepers, scientists, government agencies, and the public with the necessary information regarding the status of wild and managed bees for making recommendations for sustainability of our agricultural and natural ecosystems.
-The principal research team includes:
+The executive research team includes:

 Amro Zayed, PI, Director